sveltejs/kit/documentation/docs/25-build-and-deploy/70-adapter-cloudflare-workers.md

 };
 ```

-You will also need to [Enable Node.js with Workers](https://developers.cloudflare.com/workers/runtime-apis/nodejs/#enable-nodejs-with-workers).
+You will also need to [enable Node.js with Workers](https://developers.cloudflare.com/workers/runtime-apis/nodejs/#enable-nodejs-with-workers).

 ## Bindings